-Did you just download a file that has been digitally signed by AVG Technologies and wonder if the file is safe?
-If that's the case, please read on.
+Did you just download a file that is digitally signed by AVG Technologies and wonder if the file is safe?
+If so, please read on.

-You will probably see AVG Technologies when clicking to run the file.
-The publisher name is displayed as the "Verified publisher" in the UAC dialog as the screencap shows:
+You will typically see AVG Technologies when clicking to run the file.
+The publisher name shows up as the "Verified publisher" in the UAC dialog as the screenshot shows:

-You can view additional details from the AVG Technologies certificate with the following procedure:
+You can also view the AVG Technologies certificate with the following procedure:

-Here's a screenshot of a file that has been signed by AVG Technologies:
+Here's a screencap of a file that has been digitally signed by AVG Technologies:

-As you can see in the screencap above, Windows reports that "This digital signature is OK".
-This implies that the file has been published by AVG Technologies and that no one has tampered with the file.
+As you can see in the screenshot above, the Windows OS states that "This digital signature is OK".
+This implies that the file has been published by AVG Technologies and that the file has not been tampered with.

 VeriSign Class 3 Code Signing 2010 CA, VeriSign Class 3 Code Signing 2009-2 CA and VeriSign Class 3 Code Signing 2004 CA has issued the AVG Technologies certificates.
-You can also view the details of the issuer by clicking the View Certificate button shown in the screengrab above.
+You can also see the details of the issuer by clicking the View Certificate button shown in the screencap above.

-The following are the AVG Technologies files I've gathered, thanks to the FreeFixer users.
+The following are the AVG Technologies files I have collected, thanks to the FreeFixer users.

-The FreeFixer tool treats files from AVG Technologies as trusted, which means that the AVG Technologies files will appear with a green background and that there's no removal checkbox for the file.
+The FreeFixer tool treats files from AVG Technologies as trusted, which means that the AVG Technologies files will appear with a green background and that there is no removal checkbox for the file.
 However, as you can see in the scan results below, a few of the anti-virus scanners detects the AVG Technologies file(s).
 My guess is that those detections are false positives and that the files are safe.
-It's unlikely that AVG Technologies would ship a malware file.
+It is unlikely that AVG Technologies would ship a malware file.

 |Detection Ratio||File Name|